s1van/ioscm/README.md

 There is also one AsynchronousFileChannel specific option, ``<AIOPoolSize>``.
 The value of this tag specifies the size of the thread pool for asynchronous I/O.

 ##Raw Device Support##
 Raw Device access is a way to bypass OS cache buffers for Java programs.
 To enable such functionality, the jar package needs to be launched with ``-Dsun.nio.PageAlignDirectMemory=true`` argument.
-More details can be found in script ``tests / TraceReplayer7Batch.sh``.
+More details can be found in script ``tests/TraceReplayer7Batch.sh``.

 #Combine Different Stream Groups#
 It is straightfoward to corun two different groups of streams. ``conf/UnlimitedWriterReaderBatch.xml`` gives an example: